jonathan7gb/jonathan7gb/README.md

 ## About Me

 Hello!
 My name is **Jonathan**, I am a systems analyst and developer in training.
-I am constantly learning and improving my skills in **Front-End** and **Back-End** development, seeking to create modern and efficient solutions.
+I am constantly learning and improving my skills in **FullStack** development, seeking to create modern and efficient solutions.

 - 🎓 Student of Software Analysis and Development
 - 🚀 Always seeking new challenges, knowledge, and skills